Logiqx/gps-details/docs/devices/coros/firmware/3.0706.0/README.md

 ### Summary

-The initial test results for 3.0706.0 are very encouraging for the speedsurfing activity:
+The initial test results for 3.0706.0 on the APEX 2 and APEX 2 Pro are very encouraging for the speedsurfing activity:

 - The new firmware is believed to be recording the Doppler-derived speeds.
 - Aliasing is not being observed whilst walking, which suggests that a low-pass filter is being employed by Airoha or COROS.
 - The speed results closely match those of the Motion GPS.

+Issues:

+- The VERTIX 2 and VERTIX 2S have not been fixed and have reverted back to the behavior of 3.040x.0 in May 2024.

 Upcoming tasks: